-Drone inspections: asset management of the future
+Drone inspections the asset management of the future

 The use of drones to carry out inspections has taken off - both literally and figuratively - in manufacturing, real estate, infrastructure, the chemical industry and onshore and offshore operations.
 Witteveen+Bos uses image and sensor data from drone inspections, in combination with smart algorithms, to generate predictive maintenance models.